 Yes, loose leaf collection takes place November 1st through the last day of February.
 The rest of the year, loose leaves and grass clippings must be bagged.
 Also, instead of bagging your yard waste consider composting.

 Who collects my white goods and bulky items?

 The City of New Bern will collect these items placed behind curb in front of your residence.
-See the guidelines for what can be collected and the route map schedule for your scheduled day.
-If you're discarding an appliance, and it's still in good shape, consider donating it to a charity.
+See the guidelines for what can be collected and the route map schedule by clicking this link.
+If you're discarding an appliance and it's still in good shape, consider donating it to a charity.

 How large can my yard waste be?

 Shorter than five feet, and smaller than five inches in diameter.
 Yard waste larger than this will not be collected.
-Large yard waste can be taken to any of the Craven County Convenience sites (252-636-6659) or to the Tuscarora Landfill (CRSWMA / 252-633-1564).
+Large yard waste can be taken to any of the Craven County Convenience sites or the Tuscarora Landfill/Craven Regional Solid Waste Management Authority.
+Call Craven County at (252)636-6659 for more information on the convenience sites, or the Tuscarora Landfill/CRSWMA at (252)633-1564.